 - Set Yourself Apart From the Competition

 Competition – always an irksome topic.
 The best way to set yourself apart from your fellow startups, is by focussing on your unique strengths.
 That’s where your Unique Selling Point comes into play!
 So, that’s what you should think about: What makes you special?
-What do you have that your competition doesn’t have?
+What do you have that your competition doesn’t?
 If you can answer these questions, it’s also going to work out with that VC match.

 PR work is always relationship work.
 Get to really know your journalists and your PR partners.
 Be courteous and considerate when you communicate.
 In the long run, you built solid relationships which also strengthen the way your company is seen from the outside.
 It’s worth it – who wants to break it off prematurely and then spend the rest of their career listening to horrible breakup songs?